tillhub/tillhub-sdk-javascript/README.md

 - `npm run build`: Generate bundles and typings, create docs
 - `npm run lint`: Lints code
 - `npm run commit`: Commit using conventional commit style ([husky](https://github.com/typicode/husky) will tell you to use it if you haven't :wink:)

+### Troubleshooting Installation Errors on macOS

+If you encounter an error while installing the project on macOS, this section is just for you.

+Error: `Cannot find module 'node-darwin-arm64/package.json'`

+No need to worry—this happens when installing an x86_64 application on an ARM64 system.
+Here are a few solutions:

+- **Run with Rosetta**: Duplicate your Terminal app, right-click it, select Get Info, and check “Open using Rosetta”.
+This allows you to run x86_64 applications.
+- **Use x86 architecture for Node**: You can prepend your command with `arch -x86_64 [cmd]` to run it in x86 mode.
+- **Consider using Node 16+**: Node.js 16 and later versions run natively on ARM processors, which might resolve the issue without additional steps.

+For more information see: https://stackoverflow.com/a/67907214

 ### Utilities